Kingsand

 Kingsand (Porthruw) and Cawsand are twin villages in southeast Cornwall, United Kingdom.
 The villages are situated on the Rame Peninsula and are in the parish of Maker-with-Rame.

-Until boundary changes in 1844, Kingsand was in Devon; however, Cawsand has always been in Cornwall.
+Until boundary changes in 1844, Kingsand was in Devon; Cawsand, however, has always been in Cornwall.
 On the old county boundary between the two villages, the house Devon Corn still displays the boundary marker.

 History

 The villages are known for their smuggling and fishing past.
 Although the known smuggling tunnels have been sealed up, there are still old fish cellars and boat stores along the coast.

 One notable former resident was John Pollard RN, a midshipman (later a Commander) who served in the Navy under Horatio Nelson.
 He is credited with being ‘Nelson's avenger’, since it was he who shot the French sailor who killed the Admiral.

 Another notable resident includes Tabitha Ransome (daughter of renowned writer Arthur Ransome).

 Geography

 Kingsand lies on the shores of Cawsand Bay, with the South West Coast Path running through the village.
 The village coast, as well as the coast 1 km to the east, forms the Kingsand to Sandway Point SSSI (Site of Special Scientific Interest), which shows examples of extensive Early Permian volcanicity and rhyolite.